mrsajadpp/auxin/docs/dateutils.md

 ## `getCurrentDateTime`

-Gets the current date and time formatted as a string in the specified format.
+This function retrieves the current date and time formatted as a string according to the specified format.

 ### Parameters